openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

 26. Test out the GPT and it should work as expected.

+## Solution 1 Detailed Walkthrough: Returning the File to GPT using the [Returning Files](https://platform.openai.com/docs/actions/getting-started/returning-files) Pattern

+The below walks through setup instructions and walkthroughs unique to this solution.
+If you are interested in Solution 2 instead, you can jump [here](#solution-2-converting-the-file-to-text-in-the-azure-function-1).

-## Code Walkthrough
+### Solution 1 Code Walkthrough

 The below walks through the different parts of the function.
 Before you begin, ensure you have the required packages installed and environment variables set up (see the Installation Steps section).

-### Solution 1: Returning the file to GPT using the [Returning Files](https://platform.openai.com/docs/actions/getting-started/returning-files) pattern

 #### Implementing the Authentication